mahajan07/Titanic-Project/README.md

 We may combine mulitple workflow stages.
 We may analyze by visualizing data.
 Perform a stage earlier than indicated.
 We may analyze data before and after wrangling.
 Perform a stage multiple times in our workflow.
 Visualize stage may be used multiple times.
-Drop a stage altogether.
-We may not need supply stage to productize or service enable our dataset for a competition.

 We may also want to develop some early understanding about the domain of our problem.